-Executive, Finance Office Coordinator, Managing Editor of BaptistLIFE
+Executive and Finance Office Coordinator, Managing Editor, BaptistLIFE

 Iris joined the convention in August 2001, just two weeks before the 9/11 World Trade Center attacks.
 Prior to that time she was an assistant project manager for a real estate developer in Baltimore City who specialized in community development, mixed-use and specialty projects, as well as shopping centers and retail stores.